Liao Tianding: Memorials

 Liao is also venerated at Miaosheng Temple (妙聖宮) in his hometown of Qingshui.
 A statue of Liao once served as a menshen (threshold guardian) at Wutianchan Shrine (無天禪寺) in New Taipei City's Xindian District opposite Lee Shih-ke, a modern historical robber and murderer who similarly is now revered by some as a folk hero in Taiwan.
 A statue of Liao is in the collection of Taipei Xia-Hai City God Temple.

 In art

 Liao was the subject of a 1911 Japanese play, and by 1914, a Taiwanese opera had branded him a "righteous outlaw".

 During the White Terror period of martial law in Taiwan, pirate radio host Wu Letian would recount Liao Tianding's tales; he went on to direct two films on Liao's life, released in 1987 and 1988.

-More recently, Liao Tianding was the subject of an extremely popular modern dance composition by Cloud Gate Dance Theater of Taiwan.
+More recently, Liao Tianding was the subject of a modern dance composition by Cloud Gate Dance Theater of Taiwan.
 He was also the inspiration for Ma Shui-Lung's Liao Tianding Orchestral Suite, which has been recorded by the Prague Symphony Orchestra.